 Have you noticed that in the last several years, there has been an uptick in mushroom varieties in the grocery store?
-It's wild!
-Even fifteen or twenty years ago, I feel like the only mushrooms we'd cook at home were white button, cremini, or portobellos.
+It’s wild!
+Even fifteen or twenty years ago, I feel like the only varieties we found were white buttons, cremini, or portobellos.

-Now, I can run to the grocery store and scan through almost a dozen varieties, from maitake to chanterelles to king oysters.
+Now, I can run to the grocery store and scan through almost a dozen types of options, from maitake to chanterelles to king oysters.

 About Oyster Mushrooms